dacr/code-examples-manager/README.md

 They help us to quickly test, experiment and remember how bigger project or at least some parts of them are working.

-Managing dozens of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time-consuming, in particular if you want to keep your examples up to date.
+Managing hundreds of published code example files as gists (github) and/or snippets (gitlab) is really not easy and time-consuming, in particular if you want to keep them up to date.

-That's why I decided to automate their management.
+That's why I've decided to automate their management.
 The first iteration was script based, (and so shared as a gist) but with complexity increase, a dedicated project became necessary, and so **code-examples-manager** was born.
+After a huge refactoring, which has introduced mustache templating, better configuration management, multiple publishing targets, gitlab snippets support, **code-examples-manager** is now mature.

 _Start small, make it works quickly, and then refactor !_